pdfpc/pdfpc/latex/pdfpc/README.md

 # pdfpc

-This packages allowes to define additional meta data within the PDF file which can be interpreted within the pdf presenter console (pdfpc) program.
+This packages allows to define additional meta data within the PDF file which can be interpreted by the pdf presenter console (pdfpc) program.

 ## Dependencies